DirkDuesentrieb/rsyslog-influx/README.md

 ```
 action 'action 1' resumed (module 'builtin:omfwd')
 ```
 I wasn't able to fix the root cause and decided to use a different approach.
-My setup uses a template and the [Influx UDP Input](https://docs.influxdata.com/influxdb/v1.7/supported_protocols/udp/) to deliver the data directly into a database.
+My setup uses a log template and the [Influx UDP Input](https://docs.influxdata.com/influxdb/v1.7/supported_protocols/udp/) to deliver the data directly into a database.
 It runs smooth without reducing functionality.

 # Setup
 ## 1.)
 Enable UDP Input for Influxdb